soi-20/brains/README.md

 </p>

-# Ghosts in the Shell (README is work in progress)
+# Ghosts in the Shell

 **I'm decentralizing my brain to a network of brains.**